-The security of the PII we house is a priority of the Clearinghouse.
-Our services are designed to comply with the requirements of FERPA, our agreements with Participating Institutions, all applicable federal and state privacy laws, and accepted industry best practices.
+The security of the PII we maintain is a priority of the Clearinghouse.
+Our services are designed to comply with the requirements of FERPA, our agreements with Participating Institutions, STHS Participants, and DiplomaVerify Participants, all applicable federal and state privacy laws, and accepted industry best practices.
 Below are some of the highlights of our data security.

-- The Clearinghouse maintains a comprehensive information security program based on the ISO 27001/27002, staffed by experienced professionals, and backed by comprehensive security policies that detail Operational, Management, and Technical control requirements that are mapped to widely accepted, industry best practice security standards.
-This program is regularly reviewed and updated on an annual basis to ensure its continuing suitability, adequacy and
+- The Clearinghouse maintains a comprehensive information security program based on the ISO 27001/27002 standards, staffed by experienced professionals, and backed by comprehensive security policies that detail Operational, Management, and Technical control requirements that are mapped to widely accepted, industry best practice security standards.
+This program is regularly reviewed and updated on an annual basis to ensure its continuing suitability, adequacy, and effectiveness.

 - The Clearinghouse security policy ensures the confidentiality, integrity, availability, and privacy of your data through: